Teevity/ice/README.md

   3.8 You can choose to show cost in curreny other than "$".
 To enable other curreny, specify the following properties in ice.properties:

           # Specify your curreny sign here.
 The default value is $.
+For other currency symbols, you can use UTF-8 code, e.g. for ¥, you can use ice.currencySign=\u00A5
           ice.currencySign=£
           # Specify your curreny conversion rate here.
 The default value is 1.
 If 1 pound = 1.5 dollar, then the rate is 0.6666667.
           ice.currencyRate=0.6666667